Cutwork: Poland

 The eyelet form of cutwork was popular in the Polish countryside from the 1700s, if not earlier.
 It was used to decorate costumes and textiles for the home.
 The execution of this hand embroidery reached its height in the late 1800s, a prosperous time with more money for clothing.
 Eyelet embroidery was found on men's clothing as well as women's.
 For those who couldn't afford larger garments, eyelet collars that could be used to adorn different blouses were popular.
 Cutwork was usually done on white fabric, but around Sieradz, a pink and white striped cloth was sometimes used.
 Eyelet patterns were geometrical until the late 1800s.
 With the introduction of machine embroidery, designs became more diverse.

 Fragment of Cutwork Lace, Italy, late 17th century (Cleveland Museum of Art).
 This is an example of eyelet cutwork.

 Sweden

 Hålsöm, or cutwork, was a traditional form of embroidery in Sweden, and used for household linens.

 Hand cutwork

 Hand cutworks is the most traditional form of cutwork.
 Here, areas of the fabric are cut away and stitch is applied to stop the raw edges from fraying.

 Laser cutwork

 Laser cutwork allows for more precise and intricate patterns to be created.
-The laser also has the ability to melt and seal the edges of fabric with the heat of the laser.
+The laser also has the ability to melt and seal the edges of synthetic fabric with the heat of the laser.
 This helps against fabric fraying during the creation process.
 Additionally, using a laser for cutwork enables the embroiderer or creator to achieve unique designs such as an 'etched look' by changing the depth of the laser cut into the fabric.